Scholarships - Land Resources

 This scholarship was established by DeVona and Marshall Robinson in memory of their late infant son.
-This award is made on the recommendation of the staff of the Department of Land Resources at Glenville State College and is awarded to a Land Surveying student.
+This award is made on the recommendation of the staff of the Department of Land Resources at Glenville State University and is awarded to a Land Surveying student.
 Its secondary purpose is to support scholarships for dependents of employees of Allegheny Surveys, Inc. or its successors.

 Thomas J. Clower Memorial Scholarship

 This scholarship was established by the Westvaco Foundation Trustees to benefit families of independent pulpwood or chip suppliers who have suffered some type of adversity, either on or off the job.
-Recipients are high school graduates who are the sons or daughters of a long-time independent pulpwood or chip supplier to Westvaco and who elect to enter any of the forestry majors that Glenville State College has available.
+Recipients are high school graduates who are the sons or daughters of a long-time independent pulpwood or chip supplier to Westvaco and who elect to enter any of the forestry majors that Glenville State University has available.